 Indoor Air Pollution from Cooking

 People use a variety of heat sources to cook food, including gas, wood, and electricity.
 Each of these heat sources can create indoor air pollution during cooking.
-Natural gas and propane stoves can release carbon monoxide, formaldehyde and other harmful pollutants into the air, which can be toxic to people and pets.
+Natural gas stoves can release carbon monoxide, formaldehyde and other harmful pollutants into the air, which can be toxic to people and pets.
 Using a wood stove or fireplace to cook can result in high levels of indoor air pollution from wood smoke.

 Cooking can also generate unhealthy air pollutants from heating oil, fat and other food ingredients, especially at high temperatures.
 Self-cleaning ovens, whether gas or electric, can create high levels of pollutants as food waste is burned away.
 Exposure to these can cause or worsen a wide range of health problems such as nose and throat irritation, headaches, fatigue and nausea.
 Young children, people with asthma and people with heart or lung disease are especially vulnerable to the harmful effects of indoor air pollution.